-We first introduce the dictionary definition of the word 'provenance'.
+This section introduces and discusses the dictionary definition of the word 'provenance'.
 Its etymology is the French verb 'provenir', which means to come forth, originate.
-According to the Oxford English Dictionary 1, provenance is defined as follows.
+According to the Oxford English Dictionary1, provenance is defined as follows.

 Definition 3.1 (OED Provenance Definition) (i) the fact of coming from some particular source or quarter; origin, derivation. (ii) the history or pedigree of a work of art, manuscript, rare book, etc.; concretely, a record of the ultimate derivation and passage of an item through its various owners. \Box